Syphilis – Stages and Symptoms

 Once the damage begins it may eventually lead to death.

-Signs and symptoms of late stage syphilis include:
+Signs and symptoms of late stage tertiary syphilis include:

 - difficulty coordinating muscle movements